Skip to main content

 netplan apply

-5. Order a balancer
+5. Order a load balancer

-3. Click Connect Balancer.
+3. Click Connect a load balancer.

 7. Select a balancing algorithm: